Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### Case study: AFGHANISTAN, an area of conflict
 Afghanistan prior to 2001 was in a dire geopolitical situation.
 Sharia law (*very* strict Islam) banned any form of media such as televisions and the arts, required women to wear a burka, disallowed girls over 10 their education (and no chance for employment), held public executions as a way to show the strength of the Taliban government and amputations for petty crimes.
-In addition, all other religions were disallowed, journalists attacked reg
+In addition, all other religions were disallowed, journalists were attacked regularly and, due to the government's illegitimacy, made NGO and charity support almost impossible.

+There were a range of human rights violations.
+Gender rights were by far the lowest of any country with zero women completing primary and secondary education, high maternal mortality rates of 1,450 per 100,000 in 2000.
+The rights of the child were violated, with just 1.1 million boys in education (for comparison, by 2018 there were 5 million more boys and 3.6 million (more) girls in primary/secondary education).